Geerlane

 Geerlane is a hamlet in North East Derbyshire, England.

 The hamlet is located in Moss Valley, by the side of The Moss.
-It has a farm, called Geerlane Farm, where a farmer was killed in 2010 after being trampled on by his cattle.
+It has a farm, called Geerlane Farm, where a farmer was killed in 2010 after being trampled by his cattle.

 The hamlet is located 2/3 miles north of Troway, 1/2 mile west of Ford, and 1+2/3 miles south-east of Charnock in south-eastern Sheffield.

 There was formerly a small quarry in Geerlane which provided the hamlet's main source of employment.
 Since its closure, the local economy has been based around farming.